Silverpop/mobile-connector-sdk-ios/README.md

 EngageSDK is a wrapper for the Engage Database XMLAPI and JSON Universal Events.
 The SDK assists developers in interacting with both the XMLAPI and JSON Universal Events (UBF) web services.
 All interaction with the Engage web services require that you first establish a secure connection with Engage via the OAuth 2 credentials you receive from the Engage Portal.
 Although XMLAPI and UBF share certain components the SDK divides the interaction with each module into separate components namely UBFManager and XMLAPIManager.

-### General Notes
-- sample-config.h file to place your credentials and such in.
-- Waits for authentication before events are posted.

 ### UBFManager

 The UBFManager manages posting UBF events through the Engage JSON Universal Events web services.
 A UBFManager singleton instance should be created in your AppDelegate class.
 Failing to initialize the UBFManager in your AppDelegate and rather somewhere else in your application may lead to certain UBF events such as "installed" or "session started" from being captured since they may occur before anywhere else in your application has the opportunity to initialize an instance of the UBFManager.